Home » Articles » 5 Brutal misconceptions in the Philippine BPO industry

 5 Brutal misconceptions in the Philippine BPO industry

-The Business Process Outsourcing industry is one of the fastest-growing industries in the Philippines.
 With over a million Filipinos working in the BPO, the Philippine government has advised that “The BPO industry is regarded as a priority by the Philippines Development Plan as essential to the country’s ten high priority development areas.”

 This did not happen overnight.
 This is a lot of hard work from a million people striving every day to make the industry grow exponentially in varied ways.

-And so with the growth spurt that the BPO has had for the past 10 years, BPO employees have been the subject of intense scrutiny and sometimes overzealous bullying from people who have resigned themselves in disliking the BPO and the people working in the BPO no matter what.
+And so with the growth spurt that the BPO has had for the past 10 years, BPO employees have been the subject of intense scrutiny and sometimes overzealous bullying from people who have resigned themselves from disliking the BPO and the people working in the BPO no matter what.

-Let’s go through the 5 Brutal Misconceptions in the Philippine BPO Industry
+Let’s go through the 5 brutal misconceptions in the Philippine BPO industry:

 1. A lot of the BPO employees did not finish college.